ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.paw/README.md

 ## Description

 It is an adapter to control Android devices.
-It can speak texts, control volume, send SMS, make calls, vibrate, and much more ...
+It can speak texts, control volume, make calls, vibrate, and much more ...
 Tasker and Locale Plug-in support.

 ## Install the program and configure the adapter.

-Download and install the application. [apk](https://github.com/bondrogeen/ioBroker.paw/raw/master/app/app-release.apk)

 > !!!
-Do not forget to update the application.
+Do not forget to update the adapter with the application.
+If you use the old version, errors may occur.

-It's also on Google Play:

 <a href="https://play.google.com/store/apps/details?id=ru.codedevice.iobrokerpawii" target="_blank">
   <img alt="Get it on Google Play"